tarantool/ansible-cartridge/doc/scenario.md

 Input facts (set by config):

 - `cartridge_failover_promote_params` - promote leaders params.
-  In fact, only `force_inconsistency` paramter is used (leaders are get from specified play hosts).
+  In fact, only `force_inconsistency` parameter is used (leaders are got from specified play hosts).
   More details in [rolling update doc](/doc/rolling_update.md).

 ### eval